davidbarone/parser/README.md

 Additionally, the alias modification rules mean that C & B can be 'aliased' in the tree for improved semantics.

 ## Processing a Tree Using the Visitor Class
-A `Visitor` class is included which allows for an AST to be processed.
+A `Visitor` class is included which allows for an abstract syntax tree to be processed.
 A new visitor is created using:

 `var visitor = new Visitor(initialState)`